Dejan Račić

-Dejan Račić (Дејан Рачић; born 15 July 1998) is a Montenegrin football forward who plays for OFK Grbalj.
+Dejan Račić (Дејан Рачић; born 15 July 1998) is a Montenegrin professional footballer who plays as a forward for Super League club Persita Tangerang, on loan from Bhayangkara Presisi.
+He is known for his finishing, headers and work rate.
 He also holds the Serbian passport.

-Career
+Club career

 Voždovac

 Born in Berane, Račić started playing football with local club with the same name.
 Later was with OFK Beograd, before he joined Voždovac.
-Shortly after he was called into Montenegro U19 national squad, he signed a three-year deal with the club in spring 2016.
+Shortly after he was called into Montenegro U19 national team, Račić signed a three-year deal with the club in spring 2016.
 He made his senior debut in 35 fixture match of 2015–16 Serbian SuperLiga season, against Partizan on 7 May 2016.

+BSK Borča (loan)

-On 1 September 2017, he was loaned out to FK BSK Borča for the rest of the year.
+On 1 September 2017, Račić was loaned out to BSK Borča for the rest of the year.

 Iskra Danilovgrad

-In January 2019, Račić then joined FK Iskra Danilovgrad.
+In January 2019, Račić then joined Montenegrin club Iskra Danilovgrad.
 He played only seven league games for the club, before he left one year later.

 Mornar

-Račić joined FK Mornar in January 2019.
+On 13 February 2019, Račić joined Mornar, however halfway throughout the mid season, he left the club.

+Grbalj

+In July 2019, Račić joined Grbalj.
+On 20 July 2020, he was released by the club.

+BSK Borča

+After being without a club for 6 months, Račić moved back to Serbia to joined with BSK Borča in February 2021.

+Zemun

+On 5 August 2021, Račić joined Zemun.

+Berane

+In July 2022, Račić then moved abroad to joined Montenegrin club Berane.
+On 28 August, he scored his first goal for the club scoring the only goal which secure the three points against Podgorica.
+On 27 November, Račić scored his first career hat-trick in a 3–1 win over OFK Nikšić.

+2nd stint at Mornar

+In July 2023, Račić then rejoined Mornar.

+Hougang United

+On 10 June 2024, Račić moved to Southeast Asia to joined Singapore Premier League club Hougang United.
+On 11 August, he scored a hat-trick in a 5–1 win over Tanjong Pagar United bringing up his tally to 8 goals in 9 league appearances.

+Bhayangkara Presisi Lampung

+On 23 July 2025, Račić moved to Indonesia to join Indonesian Super League club Bhayangkara Persisi for the 2025–26 campaign, joining former teammate Stjepan Plazonja.